Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

 \subsection{Car Parking Case Study}

-The first case study is the dynamic vehicle parking problem from \egref{ex:parking:model}, which we extend both with obstacles and to a larger environment.
+The first case study is {\revise a modified version of} the dynamic vehicle parking problem from \egref{ex:parking:model}, which we extend both with obstacles and to a larger environment. {\revise We limit the agent to a single parking spot and consider both deterministic and probabilistic environments}.
 We were able to compute optimal strategies that lead the vehicle to the parking spot while avoiding obstacles (if present).